Board of Directors

 Corina Garza, Bookkeeper – corina.garza@ninosinc.org

-Lorena Oliverez, Fiscal Clerk – lorena.olivares@ninosinc.org
+Lorena Oliveres, Fiscal Clerk – lorena.olivares@ninosinc.org

-The main duties of the IT/Data Compliance Department are to administer and manage the local area network (LAN) and the wide area network (WAN)The department coordinates with all departments and centers on all information systems needs.
+The primary duties of the Management Information Systems (MIS) Department are to administer and manage the local area network (LAN) and the wide area network (WAN).
+The department coordinates with all departments and centers on all information systems needs.
 It provides technical support to all personnel.

 Oscar Silva, MIS Technician – oscar.silva@ninosinc.org